How to Remove iPhone Backup Password in Minutes?

-We all know that the iTunes is a pretty good tool to make backup for free.
-You can back up all the data on your iPhone, iPod touch or iPad in it.
-And you can restore any iOS files like contacts, messages, videos, photos, music and more.
-To protect your personal information and the backup data in iTunes, you may set the backup password.
-So when your iPhone is encrypted with a password, every time you access to iTunes, you have to tap the password.
-Although it is a secure way, but sometimes you'll feel tired of entering the password before you restore from iTunes backup and think of it troublesome.
-So you want to delete the iPhone backup password as a consequence to save more time.
-In this guidance, we will introduce the solution to remove the iPhone backup password under the circumstance that you remember the password.
-After that, we'll also tell you a great third party program to help you restore the data on your iPhone to your computer effectively.
-Check the details in the following chapter.
+iTunes is a great tool to make free backups.
+You can use it to back up all your data from your iPhone, iPod touch or iPad.
+You can also restore any iOS files like contacts, messages, videos, photos, music and more.
+To protect your personal information and backup data in iTunes, you can set a backup password.
+When your iPhone is encrypted with a password, you will have to enter the password every time you access iTunes.
+Although this is a secure way to protect your data, it can be troublesome to enter the password every time you want to restore from iTunes backup.
+If you remember the password and want to remove it, we can guide you through the process.
+After that, we’ll also tell you about a third-party program that can help you restore data from your iPhone to your computer effectively.
+Check out the details in the following chapter.

 Guide to Remove iPhone Backup Password

 Every time you enter your iTunes backup files, you need to tap the password like this.

 Step 1.
 Remove the iPhone Backup Password If You Remember the Password

 Since you can set password for iPhone backup in iTunes, you can also remove iPhone backup password in iTunes.
 Follow the steps as follows to remove or delete the iPhone backup password.

 First, Delete any Mail Exchange accounts on the iPhone.
 Then delete old encrypted backups from iTunes.
 Third, restart your iPhone and link your iPhone to your computer and launch iTunes on the computer.
 At last, find "Devices" on the left column of the iTunes on the main interface.
 Locate your iPhone which will appear as the name you gave it.
 Then uncheck the box next to Encrypt local backup.